CUNYTechPrep/2024-DS-Tue/Week-01-Pandas/setting-up-github.md

 #### Doing your HW.
-0. Highly suggest spening your repo directory folder/file in VS Code.
-You can easily run ipython notebooks in there, and even have git intergration.
+0. MAKE A COPY OF THE EXERCISE FILE!!!!!!
+	* Make a copy of `Exercise-DONT-EDIT-MAKE-COPY.ipynb`
+	* Name the new copy as `Exercise-[YOUR-INITIALS].ipynb`.
+Zack DeSario's would be `Exercise-ZD.ipynb`.
+	* DO NOT EDIT THE `Exercise-DONT-EDIT-MAKE-COPY.ipynb`
+	* Complete all the questions in YOUR COPY of the exercise file.

+0. OPEN YOUR REPO USING VS CODE.
-0. If you are not using VS Code then...
-Open your termial, type into your terminal and run
+	* If you are not using VS Code then...
+		* Open your termial, type into your terminal and run
 		* `jupyter notebook`
 		* If that doesn't work, run `jupyter lab`

-0. This should have launched a web page.
-In that page, navigate to Week-01/Exercise-[YOUR-INITIALS].ipynb notebook.

-0. In the first cell print your name
+0. In the first cell OF YOUR COPIED EXERCISE FILE print something nice about the TA.
 	* `print('[SOMETHING NICE ABOUT YOUR TA]')`

 0. Save the file by clicking the disk icon in the top right or `Command+s`.
 Or clicking the floppy-disk icon in the top right.